IamKay/100DaysOfCode/README.md

 * Day 85
   > Worked on the pen i mentioned earlier.
 It involves playing with coordinate geometry and thats why its taking a lot of time.
 Its maybe 10% completed.
 Also, no video today.

+* Day 86
+  > Worked (cracked my brain to be specific) on the pen.
+The only thing keeping it from its next stage is that an element cannot be shrunk beyond 0% in CSS.
+Spent half the day on it.
+6-7 hrs.